ar-cyber/seqta-api-reference/README.md

   }
   ```
 - Schools that do not use shittygenic will have to use other ways; this only covers synergetic-based systems

+# Brought to you by SockyCat.net and the BetterSEQTA team!!!